 In addition to improving pre-manufacturing processes, using LiquidPlanner let Kohls and the entire team at Rex Materials gain visibility into the complete manufacturing lifecycle—from initial customer order all the way to product creation and shipping.
 The results, which include faster delivery of ship dates, improve plans, fewer calls and interruptions throughout the organization, have most importantly enabled greater business throughput, and an increase in the number of orders that can be processed.
 What business doesn’t want to see those kinds of improvements?

-To read more about how Kohls and Rex Materials use LiquidPlanner to improve and optimize their entire value stream, read the full case study.
+To read more about how Kohls and Rex Materials use LiquidPlanner to improve and optimize their entire value stream, view our Customer Stories.

 Curious to know how LiquidPlanner was able to tame chaos and improve the Rex team’s processes so unilaterally?
 It’s our adaptive methodology.